inpla/inpla/README.md

     // Note: `Append' is implemented as the following built-in agent:
     //   Append(ret, b)~a  -->  ret ~ a++b
-    // The ret << Append(left, x:right) is rewritten by the built-in abrreviation as:
+    // The ret << Append(left, x:right) is rewritten
+    // by the built-in abrreviation into:
     //   Append(ret, x:right)~left.

     part(smaller, larger, int x) >< [] => smaller~[], larger~[];